tbocs/assembly-experiments/README.md

 Source files of different languages are compiled using different compilers.
 By default, ASM is compiled by nasm, C by gcc, and C++ by g++.

-For linking, we choose g++ instead of gcc or ld because the other two require additional settings to handle C++ linking.
-This enables you to use either C or C++ to work with and create the driver of assembly code.
-However, mixing C and C++, though possible, is not a good practice.
-If you encounter a linking problem between C++ and C, use ```extern "C"``` in C++ source file.
+For linking, if C or C++ is present, we choose to use g++ instead of ld because the former handles C and C++ linking natively.
+However, mixing C and C++ code, though possible, is not a good practice.
+Generally, you should make up your mind in choosing only either C or C++ to work with assembly code.
+If you decide to use both and encounter a linking problem, use C++ ```extern "C"``` keyword.
 Fore more details, check out <http://developers.sun.com/solaris/articles/mixing.html>

 ## Licence